-The very unfavourable weather conditions continued throughout 2010 and during the first quarter of 2011, making it very difficult to undertake works.
-In many locations, people have not experienced this much rain since 2001.
-This has had a serious impact on all infrastructure in Timor-Leste, with many national and district roads being cut off.
-This has had a serious impact on the Project, with many down days, in some cases complete stoppage of works for months, and also a lot of extra repair works.
+The weather during the reporting period has been favourable, but over the duration of the Project the unusually poor weather conditions have impacted negatively on the Project with many down days, in some cases complete stoppage of works for months, and also a lot of extra repair works.
 There have been large landslides along the projects which have been removed where possible.
-It is expected that work will resume to normal in the dry season.